Summer wouldn't be anything without a raspberry dessert. These homemade puff pastry raspberry turnovers are simply amazing!

 - For a tighter seal on the pastries, brush 2 adjoining edges of the square with egg wash.

-- Place about 2 tsp of filling off center into each square.
+- Place about 2 teaspoon of filling off center into each square.
 Fold the pastries in half diagonally to create the triangular turnover.
 Using a fork along the edges, create a seal.

 - Place each turnover on a silicon mat on a baking sheet.
 Bake for 20-25 minutes or until they are a deep golden brown color and some filling may be oozing out.